How To Think Like A Fitbit: Measuring What We Value

 Combined.

 From the top down, policy is asking students (and teachers and schools) to stand on more scales.
 If we are to reclaim our power as educators to create the students the world needs, we must work from the ground up and I’m asking you to think like a Fitbit.
-I’m asking you to think about the cause of the dissonance between the students we want to create and the students we are creating.
+I’m asking you to consider the cause of the dissonance between the students we want to create and the students we are creating.
 And I’m inviting you to think about two practices where I think the dissonance is created on our end, the teaching and learning end, in our classroom.

 How many of us see our students throw their test in the trash on the way out the door?
 And why wouldn’t they?
-If they passed, they reached some level of acceptable performance and there’s no need to learn more.
+If they passed, they reached some acceptable performance level and there’s no need to learn more.
 This dynamic has been shown in research by Eric Anders, Jo Boaler, and others.
 If students failed, they leave our classroom feeling the exact opposite of the kid we’re trying to create.
 They leave hating math, feeling less confident and more stupid, and learn to self-identify as a failure.

 So, rethink that handing-back-the-graded-test moment like a Fitbit and remember to measure your values.
 We assess our students because you need to measure their academic learning of mathematical standards.
 We also want them to learn from the mistakes they’ve made and persevere through them.
 We also probably want them to demonstrate some social and emotional learning as they learn to face their mistakes and persevere with peers to reach new understanding.